 What should local authorities do in relation to the Stakeholder Register?

-Local bodies can fulfill their obligations regarding the registration of interest groups, by means of the Register of interest groups of Catalonia or by means of their own register, always with the guarantee of reciprocal recognition of actions, from the beginning single registration and interconnection and registry interoperability.
+Local entities can fulfill their obligations regarding the registration of interest groups, through the Register of Interest Groups of Catalonia or through their own register, always with the guarantee of reciprocal recognition of actions, the principle of single registration and interconnection and registry interoperability.

-However, the local body should activate a link with the Registry of Interest Groups of Catalonia of the Department of Justice
+However, the local entity should activate a link with the Registry of Interest Groups of Catalonia of the Department of Justice.

-If the local entity decides to create its own register, it must comply with the provisions of articles 46 to 52 of the LTC as well as guarantee the reciprocal recognition of actions with the rest of the registers, the principle of single registration and the interconnection and registry interoperability.
+If the local entity decides to create its own registry, it must comply with the provisions of articles 46 to 52 of the LTC as well as guarantee the reciprocal recognition of actions with the rest of the registries, the principle of single registration and registry interconnection and interoperability.

 Which people and activities must be registered in the register of interest groups?

-The private natural or legal persons and the networks, platforms and other sources of organized influence that develop activities carried out with the aim of directly or indirectly influencing the processes of elaboration and application of policies and decision-making, regardless of the channel or medium used, including voluntary communications, contributions and participation in consultations on regulatory proposals, legal acts or other consultations.
+Private natural or legal persons and networks, platforms and other sources of organized influence that develop activities carried out with the aim of directly or indirectly influencing the processes of elaboration and application of policies and decision-making, regardless of the channel or medium used, including communications, contributions and voluntary participation in consultations on regulatory proposals, legal acts or other consultations.

-In which cases should the local bodies understand that natural or legal persons, entities, organizations, platforms, networks or other forms of collective activity addressed to them, must be registered beforehand, in the Register of interest groups?
+In which cases should local authorities understand that natural or legal persons, entities, organizations, platforms, networks or other forms of collective activity that are addressed to them must be previously registered in the Register of Interest Groups?

-The key to the proper interpretation of which persons, entities, organizations, platforms, networks or other forms of collective activity, must be registered in the Register of Interest Groups, will be that the fundamental purpose of these are to influence the decision-making of the local body .
+The key to the proper interpretation of which people, entities, organizations, platforms, networks or other forms of collective activity should be registered in the Register of Interest Groups will be that their fundamental purpose is to influence the decision-making of the local entity .
 The most important thing is not the identity of the registrants, but the activities they carry out.

-But not all natural or legal persons, entities, organizations, platforms, networks or other forms of collective activity, who address a local body do so with the purpose of influencing decision-making this..
+But not all natural or legal persons, entities, organizations, platforms, networks or other forms of collective activity that address a local entity do so with the purpose of influencing its decision-making.
 Many of these address:

 • because they are interested in certain procedures

-• to submit improvement proposals, suggestions or complaints
+• to submit proposals for improvement, suggestions or complaints

-• to formulate queries regarding a specific action or public service,
+• to make inquiries regarding a specific action or public service,

 • to exercise the right of access to certain public information